pgRouting/pgvroom/doc/general/introduction.rst

 * The latest software, documentation and news items are available at the vrpRouting web site https://vrp.pgrouting.org.
 * PostgreSQL database server at the PostgreSQL main site https://www.postgresql.org.
 * PostGIS extension at the PostGIS project web site https://postgis.net.
-* pgRouting extension at the pgRouting project web site https://pgRouting.org.
+* vrpRouting extension at the pgRouting project web site https://pgRouting.org.
-* Boost C++ source libraries at https://www.boost.org.